Prepare your Home Before it Rains

 Know the stormwater system on

-Knowing the location and components of your stormwater system helps you
+Knowing the location and components of your stormwater system helps to

-impact of drainage from your property to neighboring downstream areas.
-Don’t
+Consider the impact of drainage from your property to neighboring

 Inspect your gutters

-One of the best ways to prepare for the winter rains is to remove
+One of the best ways to prepare for the winter rains is to inspect and

-leaves, pine needles, and other debris from the gutters that run along the
+remove leaves, pine needles, and other debris from your gutters as needed.

 Cleaning Gutters Safely